 Name Server

-IP Address

-For the following fields from the 2013 RAA the value section of the field can be shown as blank if there is no data corresponding to the related object:

-Reseller

-For example, a query for a domain name without Name Servers will generate the following field for "Name Server":
+For example, a query for a domain name without Name Servers can generate any of the following two outputs:

+…

+Tech Email: EMAIL@EXAMPLE.TLD

 Name Server:

+DNSSEC: signedDelegation

+…

+or

+…

+Tech Email: EMAIL@EXAMPLE.TLD

+DNSSEC: signedDelegation

+…

 As described in RFC 3912, the WHOIS protocol (port-43) has not been internationalized.
 While a substitute protocol is being developed in the IETF, Registries and Registrars are encouraged to only use US-ASCII encoding and character repertoire for WHOIS (port-43) output.
 If the Registry Operator/Registrar uses characters outside of the US-ASCII repertoire, the output MUST be encoded in UTF-8 to maximize the chances of interoperability.

 The Whois output MAY show a translation of the name of the key in other languages, however, the first entry in the key MUST be shown as it appears in the agreement and the translation(s) MUST be shown between parenthesis (U+0028 and U+0029) with a space (U+0020) between the key of the field (as specified by the 2013 RAA or the Registry Agreement, as the case may be) and the opening parenthesis (U+0028).
 Different translations MUST be separated by a solidus (U+002F).
 The closing parenthesis (U+0029) MUST be immediately before the colon.
 A space or spaces MUST NOT be shown between the translation of the name of the key and the parenthesis (U+0028 and U+0029).
 A space or spaces MUST NOT be shown between the solidus (U+002F).